hashgraph/.github/CONTRIBUTING.md

 ### Sign Off

 The sign-off is a simple line at the end of a commit message.
-All commits needs to be signed.
+All commits need to be signed.
 Your signature certifies that you wrote the code or otherwise have the right to contribute the material.
 First, read the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) to fully understand its terms.